 As a kid I remember sitting at the kitchen counter while Grandmama cooked crepes for us.
 This was a special occasion, but one I cherished.
 Though I was never one to obsess over sweet things, this breakfast was special because the thin crepe made this usual cakey dish quite elegant.
-I remember serving the crepe with sliced apple, a combination she recommended, wrapping it up and eating like a burrito with the occasional dip in plain yogurt.
+I remember serving the crepe with sliced apple, a combination she recommended, wrapping it up and eating like a burrito with the occasional dip in plain yogurt or maple syrup.
 The combination of the sweet, crispy apple with a salty crepe and tangy yogurt was so tasty to me, and it has stuck with me ever since.
 Now any time I eat apple with some kind of bread, especially when it includes a tangy yogurt, it brings me back to my childhood; a time I won’t soon forget.

 With the right flavors, we can be transported anywhere if only for just a little while.
 Today, I hope you get to enjoy this breakfast as I have, bringing you back to some memory you have that leaves a smile on your face.